 The student body treasurers run the funding process.
 They keep track of student organization budgets, manage student body funds, and disburse money.

 This senate committee appoints students to a variety of committees and positions on campus.
 Serving on a committee is a good way to get involved on campus and learn how the college works.
-For more information on the appointments committee, and to apply for an open position visit the SIN appointments page.
+For more information on the appointments committee, and to apply for an open position visit the Handshake.